mid2SUPAERO/ecoHALE/doc/index.rst

 .. code-block:: bash

     git clone https://github.com/mdolab/OpenAeroStruct.git

+If you are using MacOS, move the `config-macOS.mk` file to the `config/` folder and rename it to `config.mk` to replace the existing `config.mk` file.
+The default `config.mk` file works for Ubuntu users.
+Unfortunately, there is no documented Windows support for the Fortran code.

-Lastly, from within the OpenAeroStruct folder, compile the Fortran files:
+If you're on Mac or Ubuntu, run this command from within the OpenAeroStruct folder to make the Fortran files:

 .. code-block:: bash

     make

 Note that the code will run without compiling the Fortran library, but it will run significantly faster when using Fortran.
-The Fortran code has been tested extensively on Linux, partially on MacOS, and not at all on Windows.

 We include a script that runs a variety of aerodynamic, structural, and aerostructural tests.
 To check your installation, run: